Help Topics:

 :: Taxonomic Hierarchy Model

-The current hierarchy model used by the naïve Bayesian rRNA classifier comes from that proposed in the new phylogenetically consistent higher-order bacterial taxonomy with some minor changes for lineage with few cultivated members.
-From the highest to the lowest, the major formal taxonomic ranks are: domain, phylum, class, order, family, genus and species.
+The current hierarchy model used by the 16S rRNA Classifier comes from that proposed in the new phylogenetically consistent higher-order bacterial taxonomy with some minor changes for lineage with few cultivated members.
+From the highest to the lowest, the major formal taxonomic ranks are: domain, phylum, class, order, family and genus.
 There are occasional intermediate ranks such as “subclass” and “suborder”.

 :: Classification Algorithm